Where others see limitations, amputee golfer Doug Shirakura recognizes possibility - NewsBreak

 Envy takes over when the sympathy fades.

 Shirakura has been playing it as it lies his entire life.
-He is currently ranked No. 1 among players with a single below-the-knee impairment by the U.S. Adaptive Golf Alliance .
-The junior aerospace engineering major at Worcester Polytechnic Institute carries a 1.2 index and finished tied for ninth overall last month at the inaugural U.S. Adaptive Open at historic Pinehurst Resort and Country Club.
+He is currently No. 1 among players with a single below-the-knee impairment by the U.S. Adaptive Golf Alliance.
+The junior aerospace engineering major at Worcester Polytechnic Institute carries a 1.2 index and finished tied for ninth last month at the inaugural U.S. Adaptive Open at historic Pinehurst No. 6.

 He possesses an infectious enthusiasm for the game and is highly motivated to improve.